Poet and former Young People’s Laureate for London, Caleb Femi, has created his personal list of the 10 best wedding love poems of all time.

 when we were most ourselves.

-Literature-loving couple?
-Check out more romantic wedding readings from the best-loved books!
+If you’ve enjoyed these wedding love poems, check out more romantic wedding readings from the best-loved books.

 Believe Me, If All Those Endearing Young Charms by Thomas Moore